INRIA/scikit-learn-mooc/slides/overfit.md

 inductive bias, and of complexity.

-For instance, polynomial regressions tend to be smooth, and their complexity is controlled by the degree of the polynome used to fit the data.
+For instance, polynomial regressions tend to be smooth, and their complexity is controlled by the degree of the polynomials used to fit the data.
 On the other hand, decision trees are locally constant.
 Their complexity is controlled by the number of constant regions that they fit.